Buffs AD apologizes after coach shoves camera

-BOULDER, Colo. -- University of Colorado athletic director Rick George apologized on behalf of Buffaloes football coach Karl Dorrell, who shoved a photojournalist's camera while trotting off Folsom Field following a blowout loss to Southern California on Saturday.
+BOULDER, Colo. -- Colorado athletic director Rick George apologized on behalf of Buffaloes football coach Karl Dorrell, who shoved a photojournalist's camera while trotting off Folsom Field following a blowout loss to USC on Saturday.

 "Coach Dorrell sends his apologizes to the local journalist who he intercepted after today's game," George tweeted about three hours after the Trojans sent the Buffs to their fourth consecutive loss with a 37-14 rout.
 "We treat journalists with respect and apologize for falling short of that today."